Boston Racial Equity Fund

 About the fund

 The Boston Racial Equity Fund was created in June 2020.
 The Fund's goal is to increase the safety, wellbeing, equity, and prosperity of the Black and Brown community.
 We want to advance racial equity.
 At the same time, we want to dismantle systemic racism in Boston and its enduring effects.
 The Fund will work to coordinate and amplify philanthropic interest.
-Our initial goal is to raise $10 million, ultimately getting it up to $50 million.

 The Fund is staffed and coordinated by the newly-established Equity and Inclusion cabinet.
 This is under the leadership of Chief of Equity Dr. Karilyn Crockett.
 The cabinet works across departments to embed equity into all City work.
 The cabinet is made up of these existing departments and agencies: